 The North Carolina monument is southwest of Gettysburg on West Confederate Avenue.
 (West Confederate Avenue Part 2 tour map) It was dedicated on July 3, 1929.

 North Carolina provided 14,147 men to the Army of Northern Virginia at Gettysburg, the second largest state contingent after Virginia .
-It lost over 6,000 casualties, more than 40%.
-It was the largest numbr of casualties of any Confederate state and, as the monument states, over one fourth of all Confederate casualties in the Battle of Gettysburg (see the States at Gettysburg).
+It lost over 6,000 casualties, more than 40% of the men engaged.
+It is the largest number of casualties at Gettysburg from any Confederate state and over one fourth of all Confederate casualties in the battle. (see the States at Gettysburg).

-The statue depicts a wounded officer pointing the way forward to the enemy while a veteran and younger comrade lead a color bearer in the charge.
-The statue was sculpted by Gutzon Borglum of Mt.
-Rushmore fame, using photographs of Confederate veterans as models.
+The monument depicts a wounded officer pointing the way forward to the enemy while a veteran and younger comrade lead a color bearer in the charge.
+The statue was sculpted by Gutzon Borglum of Mount Rushmore fame, using photographs of Confederate veterans as models.
 Orren Smith of North Carolina, the model for the color bearer, was the designer of the Confederate national flag.

 Nearby is a stone monument containing an inscription and a list of the North Carolina units of the Army of Northern Virginia:

 To the eternal glory of the North Carolina

 soldiers.
 Who on this battlefield displayed

 port of their cause.
 Their valorous deeds

 will be enshrined in the hearts of men long